bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:03:23

-Yeah, back to the, for example, the idea that I said before that Felix actually estimated the lower bound for the subset sum analysis here.
+Yeah, for example, the idea that I said before that Felix actually estimated the lower bound for the subset sum analysis here.
 And we could say that, hey, okay, we need at least this many inputs and outputs.
 And if 10, I think 10 is pretty, let's say if 10 inputs and outputs are present, then that already provides computational privacy.
 So we could set a lower bound for, okay, yeah, we want to target 10 as the minimum number of participants or something like that.
-So That's an interesting idea, yes.
+So, that's an interesting idea, yes.

 Speaker 0: 01:04:21

 Adam, can I add something before I have to run here?
-It seems like a lot of privacy benefits would come from having...
 Right now we've split the mixing and the sending as two separate features, but it seems like privacy would be much stronger if people that weren't doing mixing could still participate in a Wasabi transaction.
 It's just something that I thought about.